Fussing over socks

 Under these conditions, there was a constant danger of the soldiers getting trench foot.
 Jenny Raynor at Sydney Living Museum writes that this was

 a potentially debilitating fungal infection that thrived in the wet, cold and squalid conditions, and could lead to gangrene and amputation if left untreated.
+(Raynor 2022)

 a pair of socks lasted no more than two weeks when on active service.
+(Lady Liverpool Great War Story)

-So it was unsurprising that there was a constant shortage of socks.
+So, it was unsurprising that there was a constant shortage of socks.

 Shortages from the start

 Military supply authorities never really got to grips with the problem of shortages throughout the war.
 Even the vast US military machine could not supply sufficient numbers of socks to their troops when the US government entered the war in 1917.
 The U.S. government Committee on Public Information sponsored the ‘‘Knit Your Bit’’ campaign conducted by the American Red Cross.
+(Orwig 2017)

 Keep knitting